Jonathan-ops-del/Authentication_Security/README.md

 To get started:
 1) Once you have cloned the project to your preferred Code Editor , make sure to "npm install" through the various levels 1-6.
 2) In each level 1-6 run "nodemon app.js" , remember Level 2B & 6 will require .env file.
-For Level 6 you will need your own Client_ID & Client_SECRET from the google developer console.
+For Level 6 you will need your own CLIENT_ID & CLIENT_SECRET from the google developer console.